 Part of our bid was to provide small, one-off grants to the Community Hubs to support them in supporting our residents.
-There weren't specific criteria, as each Community Hub would have different needs to help our residents.
-The grant was for a maximum of £500 per Hub, of which we had 42 which covered the whole of our District.
+There aren't specific criteria, as each Community Hub will have different needs to help our residents.
+The grant is for a maximum of £500 per Hub, of which we have 42 which cover the whole of our District.